 4) Insuring Your Fleet The Smart Way

-You may already have Business Auto Insurance on a car you use for business.
-It may even be a vehicle you use for both business and pleasure.
-Insuring a fleet of vehicles, however, does require a slightly different type of insurance known as Commercial Auto Insurance.
+Insuring a fleet of vehicles requires a special type of insurance known as Commercial Auto Insurance.
 Speaking to a Specialist will ensure you get the best coverage at a price that will look good on your balance sheet.
 In addition to receiving the best price from an Insurance Specialist, here are a few things you can do to increase your savings:

 - Make sure your drivers have clean driving records.